needle-mirror/com.unity.entities/Documentation~/chunk_iteration_job.md

 <a name="query"></a>

-## Query for data with a EntityQuery
+## Query for data with an EntityQuery

 An EntityQuery defines the set of component types that an archetype must contain for the system to process its associated chunks and entities.
 An archetype can have additional components, but it must have at least those that the EntityQuery defines.
 You can also exclude archetypes that contain specific types of components.